The SAT may be your teen’s better exam if . .

 The 35 minute Reading Section of the test consists of four (800-1000 word) passages each with 10 multiple choice questions.
 The readings are excerpts from the following areas: social science, fiction, natural science, and humanities.
-The questions are based only on what can be discerned from the passage – selecting and interpreting stated information and drawing generalizations, conclusions, and implications.
+The reading level of the ACT is generally a bit easier than the SAT.
 As the student must spend less than 9 minutes per passage, knowing how to skim is essential especially since most of the questions are not in order of the reading!
 (The SAT allows 13 minutes per passage, 43% more time.)

-The 45 minute English Section of the test consists of 5 prose passages with 75 multiple choice questions – 15 per passage.
+The 45 minute English Section of the test consists of 5 passages with 75 multiple choice questions – 15 minutes per passage.
 The passages may range from personal anecdotes to essays about linguistics.
 The areas of grammar tested include punctuation, sentence structure, usage, idiomatic expressions, and agreement.
 The areas of written expression (rhetoric) tested are focused on writing, revision, organization, and style.
 (The SAT writing and language is almost identical in format but contains 11 questions per passage, 8.75 minutes each, about 33% more time.)

 The optional 40 minute essay test that measures those writing skills emphasized in high school English classes and in entry-level college composition courses.
 The test describes an issue and provides three different perspectives on the issue.
 You are asked to “evaluate and analyze” the perspectives; to “state and develop” your own perspective; and to “explain the relationship” between your perspective and those given.

-BreakThrough Test Prep is one of the few companies is the area that has over 20 years experience helping students improve their ACT scores.
+BreakThrough Test Prep is one of the few companies in the area that has over 20 years experience helping students maximize their ACT scores.
 That said, we have access to practice exams going back to 1995.
 The ACT has only been gaining momentum in the northeast since 2007.
-(It’s market share began surpassing the SAT nationally in 2013, though since it’s inception in 1957, it was the exam students took in the Midwest and south.)
+(It’s market share began surpassing the SAT nationally in 2013, though since it’s inception in 1957, it was the exam students took in the Midwest and South.)

 The program begins with teaching our students efficient reading skills – improving speed and comprehension based on finding the point of the passage.
 Teaching these skills is the foundation of our BreakThrough Test Prep System™.